 Players must complete a certain amount of these mini-games to advance to the final or boss stage, which itself is another mini-game.
 Multiplayer mode is unlocked after all single-player stages are cleared.
 In the multiplayer mode, a maximum of 12 players can participate but only one can play a mini-game at a time while the rest watches.

 The game is definitely one of the Wii best titles and has a high entertainment value.

 8. Kirby’s Epic Yarn

-Kirby’s Epic Yarn is a perfect example of what a Nintendo game at its best is all about; something that is fun, innovative and can be admired by almost anyone, a fan or not.
+Kirby’s Epic Yarn is a perfect example of what a Nintendo game at its best is all about; something that is fun, innovative, and can be admired by almost anyone, a fan or not.

 The plot revolves around Kirby, the protagonist of the series, who has been transformed into yarn after been sent into a world where everything is made out of fabric.
-Here, unlike other games in the series, Kirby is unable to suck enemies and can neither fly.
+Here, unlike other games in the series, Kirby is unable to suck enemies and neither can fly.
 Instead, players can use his yarn-whip ability to attack enemies or get hold of other objects.

 Kirby gathers collectibles or beads as he navigates through the levels.
-At the end of each level, players receive medals based on how much beads they have collected, it sometimes opens up bonus levels too.
+At the end of each level, players receive medals based on how many beads they have collected, it sometimes opens up bonus levels too.
 Clever boss challenges and Co-op mode just makes the game more appealing.

 7. Donkey Kong Country Returns

 Can Also Be Played On: Nintendo 3DS